dfinity/ICRC-1/standards/ICRC-3/README.md

     Map : vec record { text; Value };
 };

+type GetArchivesArgs = record {
+    // The last archive seen by the client.
+    // The Ledger will return archives coming
+    // after this one if set, otherwise it
+    // will return the first archives.
+    from : opt principal;
+};

+type GetArchivesResult = vec {
+    // The id of the archive
+    canister_id : principal;

+    // The first block in the archive start : nat;

+    // The last block in the archive end : nat;
+}

 type GetBlocksArgs = vec record { start : nat; length : nat };

 type GetBlocksResult = record {